HumabHatterZed/InscryptionAPI/docs/wiki/index.md

 // Pelts will cost 3 Teeth to buy from the Trapper, and cards offered by the Trader will have 0 extra abilities PeltManager.New(bonePeltInfo, getCardChoices, 3, 0);
 ```

+Once a custom pelt is made, you can further modify it by chaining methods together, much like creating cards.

 ## Sound